 Once so many of you suggested two rooms in one, it was a light bulb moment for me!
 Then I got started planning!
 I wanted to go full eclectic, vintage because that’s my personal style.
 And I think it fits for this house.

 I had so much fun with this room!
 Sooo much fun!
 I shopped thrift stores, estate sales, and flea markets.
 Almost everything is second hand.
-Except for that amazing rug.
+Except for that amazing rug (affiliated link).
 It might be my favorite part of this room– and it was SO affordable!

 The fireplace area just seemed like a natural sitting area.
 And it’s where I spend most of my time– lounging on the couch.
 The built-ins and fireplace and stonework are great focal points, so I created cozy chat area that centered around the fireplace.
 I found the couch second hand, and I used it at Flip 3.
 It was a good $150…I love that couch!
 I picked up the knitted pillows on Amazon and accented with a southwestern throw I’ve had for years.
 Simple and sweet!